-The DGVCL has submitted that the opening loan for FY 2011-12 is taken as per the closing balance of loan for FY 2010-11 and the normative loan addition for the control period is computed as per the CAPEX funding plan and the repayment is considered equal to the depreciation calculated for the year.
-The interest on the opening loans has been computed considering the weighted average rate of interest for the previous year and @10.50% on the new loans proposed to be drawn during the year.
+The PGVCL has submitted that the opening loan for FY 2011-12 is taken as per the closing balance of loan for FY 2010-11 and the normative loan addition for the control period is computed as per the CAPEX funding plan and the repayment is considered equal to the depreciation calculated for the year.
+The interest on the opening loans has been computed considering the weighted average rate of interest for the last year and @ 10.50% on the new loans proposed to be drawn during the year.

-The DGVCL has further submitted that the company has been allocated some Government of Gujarat guarantees and the company has to pay the guarantee charges, which are considered at the same level as estimated in the RE for FY 2010-11.
+The PGVCL has further submitted that the company has allocated some Government of Gujarat guarantees and the company has to pay the guarantee charges, which are considered at the same level as estimated in the RE for FY 2010-11.
 The interest on security deposit is also considered at the same level as in the RE for FY 2010-11.

 The opening balance of loans for FY 2011-12 is as per the closing balance of loans for FY 2010-11.
-The repayment of loans considered by DGVCL is in accordance with Regulation 39 of GERC (MYT) Regulations, 2011 for the control period.
-DGVCL has assumed the loan addition based on the entire capitalisation of CAPEX during the year of investment.
-The Commission has approved the capitalisation in the paragraph above and the loan additions are computed accordingly in the Table.
-The Commission has observed that, as per the projection made by DGVCL, the average interest works out to 9.5%.
-DGVCL has not projected the increase in the interest on account of security deposit during the control period.
-Considering all the above, the Commission has computed the interest and finance charges for the control period, which are as given in the Table below:
+The repayment of loans considered by PGVCL is in accordance with the Regulation 39 of GERC (MYT) Regulations, 2011 for the control period.
+PGVCL has assumed the loan addition based on the entire capitalization of CAPEX during the year of investment.
+The Commission has approved the capitalization in paragraph above and the loan additions are computed accordingly in the table.
+PGVCL has not furnished the weighted average rate of interest adopted for the control period.
+The Commission has observed that as per the projection made by PGVCL the average interest works out to 6.30%.
+The Commission has however adopted the weighted average rate of 7.33% considered in APR for FY 2010-11.
+PGVCL has not projected increase the interest on security deposit during the control period.
+Considering all the above the Commission has computed the interest and finance charges for the control period which are as given in the table below:

-Table 6.71: Approved Interest and Finance charges for the control period FY 2011-12 to FY 2015-16
+Table 6.69: Approved Interest and Finance charges for the control period FY 2011-12 to FY 2015-16